iThemes Security and Nginx

 Anything that matches this in the

 /var/www/site.url/nginx/*-main-context.conf will be included into Nginx when it reloads.
 For the autogenerated iThemes config to work, we need to set the correct file path and name inside iThemes’ Global settings (dashboard > iThemes > Settings):

 Change the Filepath and Name

 Open up the Global Settings options by clicking the Configure Settings button.
 The setting we need to change is called “NGINX Conf File” and it’s located a few setting up from the bottom:

 Change this path to the following (switching out site.url for your domain name):

 Ignore the Error Messages

-iThemes will try to tell you that it can’t write to this location, however, it’s a big lie and it writes just fine.
-We’ve tested this extensively.
+iThemes will try to tell you that it can’t write to this location, but this incorrect and and it writes just fine – you can confirm in your sites

 You can remove this by connecting to your server and running the following command (replacing site.url with your domain name):

 You can test that iThemes is writing correctly by turning on an Nginx-required feature.
 I tested this by turning XML-RPC on and off inside of the “WordPress Tweaks” settings.